cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/manager-image.md

 1. Go to the [Cloudify download page](http://cloudify.co/download/) and select the Cloudify Enterprise or Community image for your platform.
 1. Start the image in your platform:

-    * ##### Amazon AWS

-        Start an AWS instance:

-        1. From the AMI page, click on the image in your preferred region.
-        You are redirected to the Amazon Instance Launch page.
-        1. Choose your Instance Type and configure the instance resources according to the [prerequisites]({{< relref "install_maintain/installation/prerequisites.md" >}}).
-        1. Launch the instance.
-        1. To verify that the Cloudify Manager is installed after the instance is created and running, go to the Cloudify Console at `http://<public_ip>`.
-Use this IP address as the manager IP address for CLI and Cloudify Console connections.

     * ##### OpenStack

         Go to your OpenStack cloud and launch an instance based on the image you downloaded: